helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-10009.md

    ```

 ## Notes for DEX relayer providers
-Relayer upgrade will be available after the chain is successfully upgraded as it relies on several other components that work with injectived.
+Relayer upgrade will be available after the chain is successfully upgraded as it relies on several other components that work with heliades.